Improving instrumental variable estimators with post-stratification: GOTV Applications

-Next, we applied our methods to two different empirical applications.
-For the first application, we re-analyze data from randomized controlled trials (RCTs) on the effectiveness of get-out-the-vote (GOTV) efforts in U.S. elections.
-RCTs are are often used to evaluate different GOTV methods \citep{Green:2013}.
-In these RCTs, researchers seek to understand whether contacting voters through phone calls, mail, and in-person appeals can increase voter turnout rates.

-In the second application, we then re-analyze an observational study on whether being admitted to the Intensive Care Unit (ICU) reduces mortality among critically ill patients in the United Kingdom \citep{keele2019does}.
-In this application, the IV is based on a natural experiment.
-As such, assignment of the IV is haphazard rather than randomly assigned by the investigators.
-Such IVs are common in the applied literature but present a more complicated setting, since typically adjustments need to be made not only to improve precision but to mitigate confounding bias.
-We believe that the post-stratified IV methods we have developed will be useful in observational settings, but a full exploration is beyond the scope of this paper.
-Therefore, we use the ICU example as a basic illustration, and acknowledge that any conclusions should be interpreted with care as we do not make adjustments to address confounding.

-The first study we analyze is an RCT designed to gauge the effectiveness of three practices to increase voter turnout: door-to-door canvassing, phone calls, or sending mailers urging people to vote \citep{gerber2000effects}.
+Next, we employ our post-stratification methods to re-analyze data from two GOTV experiments.
+In our first analysis, we use data from an RCT designed to compare the effectiveness of three methods of voter contact: door-to-door canvassing, phone calls, and sending mailers \citep{Gerber:2000}.
 This RCT was conducted in New Haven, Connecticut ahead of the November 1998 election.
 Households with one or two registered voters were randomized to receive some combination (or none) of the three practices.
-To simplify here, we focus on door-to-door canvasing where households either received face-to-face contact from canvassers encouraging them to vote, i.e. treatment, or were not contacted, i.e. control.
-However, similar results in terms of standard error reduction of post-stratification were found using a factorial analysis estimating the Marginal Average Complier Effect, as defined in \cite{blackwellpashley}.
-In addition, covariates on household members such as age and whether they voted in the 1996 election, as well as household size were collected.
+To simplify the analysis, we focus on door-to-door canvasing, where households either received face-to-face contact from canvassers encouraging them to vote, i.e. treatment, or were not contacted, i.e. control.
 The outcome of interest is whether either household member voted in the 1998 election.
-We use the version of the data from \cite{gg_gotv_data, hansen2009attributing}.
+In addition to outcome and treatment assignment, the data also contain covariates on household members such as age and whether they voted in the 1996 election.
+We use the version of the data \cite{gg_gotv_data} used in \cite{hansen2009attributing}.

+In the original analysis, the analysts estimated the CACE using two-stage regression \citep{Gerber:2000}.
+We follow the original analysis and do not consider the exposure as time varying.
+This is reasonable given our focus on the in-person canvasing condition, though might be a concern in the other conditions.
+For mailers, the investigators varied how many fliers (up to three) were sent to individuals.
+Further, in the phone call condition, multiple contact attempts were made if the initial contact was not successful.
+Exploring the use of our methodology with time-varying exposure, which typically makes standard instrumental variable methods perform poorly \citep{Hernan:2006}, would be an interesting direction for future exploration.